 - Neuter your male cat.
 This is the best way to ensure a tom won’t respond to the calls made by females in heat, and if limiting the number of, er, “cat calls” is out of your control (e.g., your neighbor refuses to spay her female cat or female cats just happen to be everywhere), your tom is likely to be restless much of the time.
 Unless your male cat is a show champion or a purebred of high breeding quality, you should neuter him.
 You can learn more about the behavioral changes that will occur after you have your male cat neutered by visiting our page on expected changes in cat behavior after spaying or neutering.

 - Modify your cat’s daily regimen.
 If neutering is out of the question and you can’t stop females from exciting your carpet tiger, your best bet is to learn to live with his behavior.
 If you find this is simply impossible, here are a few minor changes you can make to your tom’s daily activities that might curb his “enthusiasm”:

 - Exercise your cat during the day.
 Cats aren’t that different from us, humans: One of the best ways not to think about sex is to do something else so fun and exhausting you’re simply too tired even to contemplate “doing the naughty.”
 Playing is like hunting for cats, and in nature cats devote a significant amount of time to it.
-If you are able to devote even a fraction of that time to playing with your cat, he’ll be much, much calmer.
+If you are able to devote even a fraction of that time to playing with your cat, he’ll be much, much calmer during heat season.
 You can learn more about the benefits of playing from our page on the positive effect that playing has on cats.
 Give your male cat something that lets them release their sexual energy while calming them with a scratch pad with catnip.
 We have found this Catti Cat Scratcher Board with Catnip worked very well with our male.